pantheon-systems/boatshow/README.md

 # Getting Started

 This project is based on BLT, an open-source project template and tool that enables building, testing, and deploying Drupal installations following Acquia Professional Services best practices.
 While this is one of many methodologies, it is our recommended methodology.

+This solution requires a handful of dependencies that must exist on your local machine for the project to work.
+These include Vagrant, Virtual Box, Ansible, Drush, and composer.
+The following notes will help you install these dependencies to get up and running.

+##Overview

-1. Review the [Required / Recommended Skills](http://blt.readthedocs.io/en/latest/readme/skills) for working with a BLT project.
+1. Review the [Required / Recommended Skills](https://docs.acquia.com/blt/) for working with a BLT project.
 2. Ensure that your computer meets the minimum installation requirements (and then install the required applications).
 See the [System Requirements](http://blt.readthedocs.io/en/latest/INSTALL/#system-requirements).
 3. Request access to organization that owns the project repo in GitHub (if needed).
 4. Fork the project repository in GitHub.